404-Panda/Bitget-Scanner/README.md

 This project is licensed under the MIT License.
 See the 'LICENSE' file for more details.

 <p align="center">
-  Made with ❤️ by DaCryptoRaccoon
+  Made with ❤️ by 404Panda
 </p>
 ```